CZ on Centralization Vs. Decentralization

 Ethereum is still relatively decentralized, but definitely less so than bitcoin.
 There are a few cryptocurrency influencers that will sway the community to believe otherwise.
 Vitalik is clearly the founder.
 People will look to him for tough decisions to make.
 But the community does not always follow his decisions.
 That’s why we have Ethereum Classic (ETC).
 On the point of ETC, the existence of it also shows that decentralization alone does not guarantee more security.

 Other blockchain networks are usually more centralized.
-Binance Chain will be decentralized in the sense that users hold their own private keys.
+BNB Chain will be decentralized in the sense that users hold their own private keys.
 They no longer need to deposit their funds to a third party platform before being able to trade.
 However, as a new blockchain, the initial team will naturally have more influence over the strategic direction of its growth.
 We believe this is a good thing for a young chain and will allow faster decision making and a higher degree of efficiency.

 In a decentralized world, I believe there should and always will be lots of choices.
 At different times, different options may prevail.
 The market will choose.
 For developers in a decentralized world, one should focus on making their product or service more useful, while not complaining about or expecting others to work in a certain way.
 It is freedom after all.